 Double entry system provides financial data, profit, loss and financial position of the business firm.
-So it helps the management to take appropriate decisions for the betterment of the business.
+So it helps the management to make appropriate decisions for the betterment of the business.

 8. Comparison Of Results with Previous year

-Financial results of current year can be compared with the result of previous year which helps the management for future planning.
+Financial results of the current year can be compared with the result of the previous year which helps the management for future planning.

 1. Complex System